Gonzih/docker-csgo-server/README.md

 Docker is far from being secure (at least at the current moment).
 So building your own image is much better option in that sense.

-Also this image is quiet heavy (~4Gb) and with current hub speeds I don't have patience to upload it.
+Also this image is quiet heavy (~ 6.2 Gb) and with current hub speeds I don't have patience to upload it.
 It might be possible that downloading tf2 server from steam is faster then downloading image from docker hub.

 Again I strive for my own images (FROM scratch), so no plans on uploading this to hub right now.